mdcourse/mdcourse.github.io/docs/source/chapters/chapter5.rst

 .. label:: end_logger_class

+For simplicify, the *logger* uses the |logging| library, which provides a flexible framework for emitting log messages from Python programs.
+Depending on the value of *thermo_outputs*, different informations are printed, such as *step*, *Epot*, or/and *MaxF*.

+.. |logging| raw:: html

+   <a href="https://docs.python.org/3/library/logging.html" target="_blank">logging</a>

-Create dumper
+Create Dumper
 -------------

-Let us create a function named *update_dump_file* to a file named *dumper.py*.
-The dumper will print a *.lammpstrj file*, which contains the box dimensions and atom positions at every chosen frame (set by *dumping_period*, see :ref:`chapter3-label`).
-All quantities are dimensionalized before getting outputed, and the file follows a LAMMPS dump format, and can be read by molecular dynamics softwares like VMD.
+Let us create a function named *update_dump_file()* in a file named *dumper.py*.
+The dumper will print a *.lammpstrj* file, which contains the box dimensions and atom positions at every chosen frame (set by *dumping_period*).
+All quantities are dimensionalized before being output.

 .. label:: start_dumper_class